gimlet-io/gimlet-documentation/src/pages/blog/how-to-use-nvidia-gpu-with-kubernetes.md

 Description: Cloud GPUs are the most accessible for trying out LLMs for your specific use case.
 Here's how you can set up a cluster for usage with a GPU.
 image: kubernetess-remote-gpu-ollama-blog-post-cover.jpg
 toc: false
+author: Gergely Mate
+authorAvatar: /.jpg

 ---

 Using a remote Nvidia GPU with Kubernetes is a convenient way to run LLMs from anywhere while being able to keep costs as low as possible.
 Here's how you can get started with remote GPUs and Kubernetes.

-By default, Kubernetes can't manage GPU resources, but demand for such use cases has been on the rise.
-In this blog post, we'll guide you through the entire process from setting up the cluster to deploying Ollama and Open WebUI to try a model.
+By default, Kubernetes requires some setup to be able to run GPU workloads.
+We'll guide you through the entire process from setting up the cluster to deploying Ollama and Open WebUI to try a model.

 ## Our Provider of Choice

 For reference, we're listing a couple of cloud GPU providers here, but it's worth to note that outside of Civo, only Google Cloud Provider offers clusters with Nvidia A100s, the rest are VMs with the GPUs.

-Our provider of choice is Civo, and this blog post describes steps with their CLI.
+Our provider of choice is Civo, and this blog post describes how to launch a Kubernetes GPU with their CLI.

-It's also worth mentioning that AKS clusters with GPUs start at a $480 monthly average with T4s.
-However, Azure offers A100 VMs, as well.

 Check out the pricing and configuration comparison for A100 VMs and clusters in the table below: